 - Establish procedures for dissemination of policies and other safety-related information.

 - Establish a system for assessing safety performance.

 - Immediately notify the University of Utah's Occupational and Environmental Health and Safety (OEHS) department when they become aware of a violation of any University, local, state or national environmental health or occupational safety rule or regulation.
 This includes any contact with the local, state, and federal regulatory agencies.

 - The Campus Health and Safety Committee is responsible to:

 - Formulate, review, and/or recommend the adoption of environmental health and safety policies.

-- Advise Administration through the Associate Vice President for Facilities on the status of these University programs and achievement of goals established on an annual basis.
+- Advise Administration through the Vice President for Administrative Services on the status of these University programs and achievement of goals established on an annual basis.

 - Provide appropriate staff and faculty expertise for development of tools to assess safety performance and risk management.